compsys-progtools/fall2025/resources/glossary.md

 merge conflict
 :  when two branches to be merged edit the same lines and git cannot automatically merge the changes

+myst
+:  Markedly Structured Text, a flavor of {term}`markdown` designed to create publication quality documents in markdown, inspired by {term}`reStructuredText`

 mermaid
 :  mermaid syntax allows user to create precise, detailed diagrams in markdown files.